-Here's a "must watch" video of a 2007 presentation given by Allen Brandt at Cody's Books store in San Francisco describing his investigative research into the tobacco industry.
+Here's a "must watch" video clip of a 2007 presentation given by Dr. Allen Brandt at Cody's Books store in San Francisco, describing his investigative and clarifying research into the tobacco industry.

 Allan Brandt researched The Cigarette Century: The Rise, Fall, and Deadly Persistence of the Product That Defined America, and after doing so for twenty years, he has become one of the top expert witnesses for tobacco-related state and federal cases.

 In 2004 Brandt took the stand as an expert witness for two full days of cross-examination in the case of U.S. vs. Phillip Morris.
 The judge's opinion referenced Brandt's testimony nearly 200 times and for the first time ever tobacco companies were found to be in violation of Federal racketeering statutes.